Pre-application protocol for major developments

 Our overall aim

-The key aim for both the Council and the developer in the pre-application process is to ensure that there is some level of consistency in advice so that application submissions can be provided with some certainty regarding the outcome of that process.
+The key aim for both us and the developer in the pre-application process is to ensure that there is some level of consistency in advice so that application submissions can be provided with some certainty regarding the outcome of that process.
 This certainty is provided by attempting to align both applicant and the community aspirations through the pre-application process.

 However, applicants/agents must note that all pre-application advice is given without prejudice, and does not prejudge the determination of a subsequent planning application.